kelvinsanchez15/100-days-of-code/log.md

 ### Day 81: September 13, 2020

-**Today's Progress**: I spent time watching some tutorials on custom themes in Material UI, I also installed Figma but didn't have time to test it properly.
+**Today's Progress**: I spent time watching tutorials of custom themes in Material UI, I also installed Figma but didn't have time to test it properly.